centre-for-educational-technology/rada2/README.md

 - Configure subject and title from sent email messages
  - Open the `config/mail.php` file and set the needed values within the `from` element
 - Create the database as needed (according to configuration provided)
+- For xAPI integration (step 1)
+  - Make sure you have set the `QUEUE_DRIVER` in the .env file
+    - `QUEUE_DRIVER=database`
+  - Run `php artisan queue:table` from terminal
 - Run `php artisan migrate` from terminal (this should create database and more)
   - Running `php artisan serve` would serve the app in development (or configure the server of your choice)
 - Run `php artisan db:seed` to ensure that database is filled with required information
+- For xAPI integration (step 2)
+  - Run `php artisan queue:work &` from terminal to start the queue worker
 - Add private and public keys to the `storage/app/keys` directory (key length might be different)
 ```
 openssl genrsa -out private-key.pem 2048